 The position is located in the Office of the General Counsel, Office of the Register, U.S. Copyright Office.

-The position description number for these positions is 12595.
+The position description number for the position is 012595.

 The salary range indicated reflects the locality pay adjustments for the Washington, D.C.
 Metropolitan Area.